MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/properties/devenv-accessbypermission-property.md

 The property value for TableData can be set with a combination of **Read**, **Insert**, **Modify** and **Delete** permissions.
 This means, you can set the property value to ``RIMD`` permissions; the value ``X`` is not valid for TableData.

 For other objects including Table, Page, Query, Report, Codeunit, or Xmlport, it can only be **Execute** permission.
-This means, you can set the property value to ``X`` for the specified object.
+This means, you can set the property value to ``X`` for the specified object type.

 > [!NOTE]
 >  If you set multiple permissions, then one or the other applies.